 - The goosebumps, chills, and extraordinary mountaintop musical moments.

 - Being part of a wonderful community of lovely choir friends!

 Tuesdays, September through May, not including holidays or spring break.

 6:15-6:45 pm Free Group Voice Lessons and Vocal Coaching (optional)

 Additional rehearsals (e.g. concert dress rehearsals and orchestra rehearsals) will be scheduled depending on the season’s concert schedule.

 Rehearsal Location: First United Methodist Church of Orlando, 2nd floor Contemporary Worship Center.
 142 E Jackson Street, Orlando, FL 32801.

-All singers selected for the Symphonic Chorus must acquire the OSSC concert attire and pay a registration fee of $75 each year.
-Scholarships are available for those who cannot afford the registration fee.
+All singers selected for the Symphonic Chorus must acquire the OSSC concert attire and pay a registration fee each year ($120), which covers the cost of sheet music.
+Singers keep their music for use in future seasons.
+Scholarships are available for those who cannot afford the fee.
 Orlando Sings is committed to equity, access, and inclusion, and no singer will be turned away if the registration fee creates a financial hardship.
 All singers will also be invited to make an annual donation to support the Orlando Sings mission.
-The suggested singer donation for our kickoff campaign is $125, but singers are welcome and encouraged to contribute more or less according to their comfort level.
 Any donation may be given as a lump sum or set up as a smaller monthly autopay donation.

 Our current COVID Policy can be found here —> Orlando Sings COVID Policy